NikKowPHP/social-brain/chapters/chapter-23.md

 ---
 > ### **Neuro-Toolkit: The Conductor's Dashboard: Measuring What Matters**
 >
-> For a system to be credible, especially to an Architect, it needs a feedback loop.
+> As promised in the introduction for the logic-driven reader, this is the toolkit for measuring what matters.
+For a system to be credible, especially to an Architect, it needs a feedback loop.
 While the ultimate goals of this work (innovation, well-being) are lagging indicators, we can measure the small, observable behaviors that are *leading indicators* of a healthy culture.
 >
 > **A Metrics Menu to Track Your Progress:**
 > *   **Meeting Equity Score:** In a key team meeting, track who speaks and for how long.
 What percentage of the time are junior members speaking vs. senior members?
 Is that ratio improving over time?